librae130/guass-elimination/README.md

-Simple guass elimination for solving linear equations. sympy is a must.
+Some linear algebra algorithms for a univeristy course.
+Require sympy and numpy libraries.